Hohe Mark

 Major Trails And Attractions

-The Hohe Mark Steig long-distance trail crosses the park over 150 kilometers through varied landscapes from heath to ridge forest to river valley.
-The Haard forest provides extensive walking in ancient beech woodland.
+The Hohe Mark Steig long-distance trail crosses the park over approximately 150 kilometres through varied landscapes from heath to ridge forest to river valley.
+[1] The Haard forest provides extensive walking in ancient beech woodland.
 Lake areas created by mining subsidence offer water recreation and nature observation.
 Haltern am See provides sandy beaches and lakeside cycling.
 The Westruper Heide displays flowering heather in late summer.
 The Lippe river path offers flat cycling through riparian landscapes.
 Several historic manor houses serve as cultural venues.

 Visitor Facilities And Travel

 The park is highly accessible via S-Bahn and regional rail from the Ruhr cities, with stations at Haltern, Dorsten, and Recklinghausen.
 The A43 and A31 autobahns provide road access.
-Nature park information centers in Dorsten and Haltern offer regional orientation.
+Nature park information centres in Dorsten and Haltern offer regional orientation.
 Extensive cycling networks connect to urban bike paths.
 Accommodation includes lakeside facilities, forest hotels, and urban hotels in surrounding towns.
 The park's accessibility from the Ruhr makes it popular for day recreation, with dawn and dusk offering the best nature observation opportunities.

 Conservation And Sustainability